Based on the 2001 Neil Gaiman novel, "American Gods" premiered April 30th on Starz and immediately proved that the series is one to watch out for.

 The highly anticipated series produced by Bryan Fuller and Michael Green has already surpassed expectations.
 With Gaiman's fantastic wielding of language in a novel based in magical realism, I had my doubts that anyone would be able to bring Gaiman's images to life the way he does.
 But with Fuller and Green's recreation of *that* Bilquis scene (fans of the book...you know the one I'm talking about), they have proven that if anyone is right for taking on this book-to-screen adaptation, it's them.

 Perhaps my favorite moment of the premiere, aside from every moment Ricky Whittle was on screen, was the introduction of the character known as Technical Boy.
-His entrance has to be the most innovative and captivating way a character has ever been introduced on television.
-My jaw genuinely dropped at just how unbelievably good it was.
+His entrance has to be the most perplexing, innovative, and captivating way a character has ever been introduced on television.

 Technical Boy is the first "new" god we're introduced to: god of computers and the Internet.
 Joining him in future episodes is Media (played by the incomparable Gillian Anderson).
 Gods exist because of the people who believe in them, and ancient mystical figures like Mr. Wednesday are losing their power to modern gods like Technical Boy and Media as the things that are important to society change.

 This series is definitely one to keep your eyes on.
 If the premiere is any indication, "American Gods" is about to be one of the most important, nuanced, and game-changing series in television history.
 A story about immigrants coming to America and bringing with them their unique beliefs and culture could not be more relevant, and Fuller and Green seem well-suited for the challenge of bringing this complex tale to life.

 "American Gods" is available for streaming on Starz and Amazon Prime.